 TYPE III is a fibrillar collagen and consists of only one collagen chain in contrast to most other collagens.
 It’s the second most abundant type of collagen in the human body and is found in the muscles, blood vessels, and intestines.
 Bovine collagen is particularly rich in types I and type III collagen.

-The Benefits Of Collagen
+What Are The Benefits Of Collagen?

 Contrary to popular belief, the human body does not directly synthesize Collagen to directly influence bone growth, rejuvenate cartilage production, or directly produce healthier skin and nails.
 Collagen has to be absorbed and broken down into amino acids just like any other nutrient and utilize them where needed.
 However, the introduction of collagen peptides into the human body can provide some significant health benefits since collagen can be a catalyst for additional collagen production.